ameli/manylinux-cuda/README.md

       docker run -t sameli/manylinux2014_x86_64_cuda_11.7 nvcc --version

-  The output of the above commands for is:
+  The output of the above command is:

       Copyright (c) 2005-2022 NVIDIA Corporation
       Built on Wed_Jun__8_16:49:14_PDT_2022